JNOSQL/demos-se/mongodb/README.md

 **Mongodb**: MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.

-To run this project a MongoDB instance is required, so you can use either a local instalation or using Docker.
+To run this project a MongoDB instance is required, so you can use either a local installation or using Docker.

 ## Manual installation